 How do I qualify for a part-time student loan?

-For students living in England or Wales – You will usually be a UK national (or have ‘settled status’) living in England or Wales, who has been a resident in the country for at least three years before the start date of your course.
+For students living in England – You will usually be a UK national (or have ‘settled status’) living in England, who has been a resident in the country for at least three years before the start date of your course.
 The course you want to study must be taught in the UK and lead to a recognised higher education qualification, which our awards do.
 It must also be taught at a speed of at least 25% the rate of a full-time programme which, as a minimum, our part-time degree courses are.
 Currently, only undergraduate students at the University of Essex Online can apply for a student loan.

 For students living in the EU – You may be eligible for help towards the cost of your undergraduate tuition fees if: